UTSCC09/project-team/README.md

 Do note that the pin-resolver.js in particular uses a third party api called `node-wit` which is used to handle search requests for pins that the Wit Ai account for the app is trained to answer.

 ### Frontend
+The frontend is built on React (JavaScript) and uses [Material UI]([https://mui.com) components.
+The frontend relies on the [MapBox-GL-JS](https://docs.mapbox.com/mapbox-gl-js/guides/) API which provides the map object as well as the marker and polygon objects and their associated controls (directions, popups, etc).
+The [Mapbox Geocoding API](https://docs.mapbox.com/api/search/geocoding/) is used to generate search suggestions and retreive the coordinates of addresses.
+The [React Google Street-View library](https://www.npmjs.com/package/react-google-streetview) is used to generate the street-view for the pins.
+The [Audio React Recorder](https://www.npmjs.com/package/audio-react-recorder) package is used to collect spoken input to send to the backend.
+The [MUI-Image Slider](https://www.npmjs.com/package/mui-image-slider) package is used to display and page through the pin's images.
+The fronted API utilizes the promise based [axios](https://www.npmjs.com/package/axios) package to send requests to the backend.
+The fronted is split into multiple components, with `App.js` containing the main base of the app including the maps, markers, polygons, and popups.
+`Searchbar.js` contains the search bar components and its controls, and handles all search requests.
+Loging in and signing up, as well as creating new locations and regions, are each handled by their respective form components. `LocationInfo` displays the detailed view of the location and handles the pagination of the images, the streetview, and adding new images.
+Similarily, `RegionInfo` displays information relevent to a polygon and the pins within it using the `QuiltedImageList` to display images of interior pins.

 ## Deployment